ccowens/Playing-with-TwitteR/README.md

 # Playing with TwitteR

-This is an exploration of the [twitteR package](https://cran.r-project.org/web/packages/twitteR/twitteR.pdf) for accessing the Twitter API in R. I use `explore_twitter.R` as a file that loads the API key info from a non-shared CSV file and authorizes API access.
-I use the rest of the file to try different things in the R Studio environment using *twitteR*.
-I include `fill_API_info.R` as dummy version of the R script I use to create the CSV file with the Twitter API info
+This is an exploration of the [twitteR package](https://cran.r-project.org/web/packages/twitteR/twitteR.pdf) for accessing the Twitter API in R. All the explore scripts first load the API key info from a non-shared (here) CSV file and then get API access.

+##Current Scripts

+* `explore_hastags.R` looks at twitter hashtag frequencies for related accounts
+* `fill_API_info.R` is a dummy version of the R script I use to create the CSV file with the Twitter API info

 ##Setup in Twitter